Although the number of families benefiting from one of the Government's main childcare...read more

 Too often urban planning doesn’t take childcare needs into account.
-Is that because those involved don’t talk to the people who do most of it?
+Why is that?

 In her book Invisible Women, Caroline Criado-Perez argues that not only is medical and other research biased against women, but that our entire infrastructure is often designed without women’s needs in mind.
 Take urban planning.
 She talks about transport provision and says cities are often designed around commuters, rather than those with caring responsibilities who may have different needs in navigating the transport system.
+Which is not to say there are no women urban planners, although there could be more.
+It’s a systemic thing.
 This has really struck a chord with me of late.

 I live in a small village which is not well served by public transport.
 Buses come infrequently and they stop running fairly early in the evening.
 I guess it doesn’t make financial sense to run them outside of commuter hours.
 That means that if you go to the station and you need to get there after the school run and be back at a certain time – say, by school finish – you need to go by car and park somewhere near.
 However, the station car park is full by around 6.15am and, with every month that passes, it gets full earlier.
 At some point people will be sleeping in their cars.